EnglishEN

 • f: Identifies the specific isomer of tetrafluoropropene, namely 2,3,3,3-tetrafluoropropene

-R744 is a special designation for carbon dioxide (CO7f2).
-The chemical formula for R744 is CO7f2, meaning the molecule consists of one carbon atom and two oxygen atoms.
+R744 is a special designation for carbon dioxide (CO₂).
+The chemical formula for R744 is CO₂, which means the molecule consists of one carbon atom and two oxygen atoms.
 This refrigerant contains no hydrogen atoms or fluorine atoms.

-• First Digit (7): The “7” indicates that it is an inorganic refrigerant.
-For inorganic compounds, the digits are not interpreted in the same way as organic refrigerants.
+• First digit (7): The “7” indicates that it is an inorganic refrigerant.
+For inorganic compounds, the numbers are not interpreted in the same way as for organic refrigerants

-• Second Digit (4): In this specific case, the “744” is simply a standardized code and does not hold the same meaning as with organic refrigerants.
-It simply indicates that it is CO2.
+• Second digit (4): In this specific case, “744” is simply a standardized code and does not have the same meaning as with organic refrigerants.
+It simply indicates that it is CO₂.

-To evacuate and fill the air conditioning system, an air conditioning charging station is needed.
+To evacuate and recharge the A/C system, an A/C service station is required.
 This device also checks whether the system is free of leaks.
-After evacuation, the refrigerant and compressor oil are weighed.
-This provides insight into how much the system has leaked over the last months or years.
-A well-functioning system should leak no more than 10% per year.
-However, in the case of leaks, this percentage can increase much faster.
-If the air conditioning system has never been serviced (meaning the system is evacuated and refilled), it can become so empty over a few years (for instance, up to 8 years) that it is no longer functional.
-This can lead to damage to the air conditioning compressor.
-With some luck, the system might function again by refilling it.
-Therefore, it is advisable to have the system maintained every 2 to 4 years.
+After evacuating, the refrigerant and the compressor oil are weighed.
+This provides insight into how much the system has leaked down over the past months or years.
+A properly functioning system may leak down by a maximum of 10% per year.
+However, with leaks, this percentage can increase much faster.
+If the A/C system has never received service (meaning evacuating and recharging the system), after a few years (for example up to 8 years) it can become so low that it no longer functions properly.
+This can lead to damage to the A/C compressor.
+With some luck, the system can work again by recharging it.
+It is therefore recommended to have the system serviced every 2 to 4 years.

-A check-up of the air conditioning is not the same as maintenance.
-In some cases, during a check-up, only the air temperature is measured and a conclusion is drawn as to whether the system is working well.
-Therefore, when doing maintenance, make sure to ask if the system is being evacuated and filled.
+An A/C check is not the same as service.
+Sometimes during a check only the air temperature is measured and a conclusion is drawn about whether the system works properly.
+Therefore, when having service performed, clearly ask whether the system is being evacuated and recharged.

-For more explanations about the air conditioning, see the chapter air conditioning.
+For more explanation about air conditioning, see the chapter air conditioning.

 Related page: